Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test3_clue_analysis(gemini).md

 ### Informed Clues: 5/5
 **Excellent - Outstanding**

-The informed clues are excellent.
-They are highly specific to 'book' ('libraries', 'sequential pages', 'readers') without using any part of the word 'book'.
-They offer distinct angles (physical characteristics/location vs. immersive experience) and are clear yet challenging.
+The informed clues are exceptionally well-crafted, offering highly specific and distinct details that directly point to 'book' without using any forbidden words.
+They cover various aspects like physical characteristics, purpose, experience, and format, making them clear yet challenging.

 ✅ Strengths:
 - Generally specific and relate to correct answer